UNCLASSIFIED (U)

 Location: (Location of incident, i.e., city, landmark, neighborhood.
 If more than one location, provide bullet list.
 Please use format: “Neighborhood/Landmark, City, Country”)

-If applicable: U.S. government personnel are advised to/prohibited from (state mission posture).
+If applicable: U.S. Government personnel are advised to/or prohibited from (State posture).

 Assistance: